onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

         ]
     }
     ```
-    > NOTE: as the client region depends on client's IP, this caveat has the same
+    > NOTE: as the client region detection depends on client's IP, this caveat
-    considerations as the `ip` caveat when requests are proxied.
+    has the same considerations as the `ip` caveat when requests are proxied.

+* `scope` - limits the authorization carried by the token.
+Currently only
+    `identityToken` scope is allowed, which nullifies the authorization.
+Such
+    token does not allow to perform any operation in the system, can be used
+    only for identity verification (a.k.a. [identity token](#identity-tokens)).
+    ```json
+    {
+      "type": "scope",
+      "scope": "identityToken"
+    }
+    ```
+    > NOTE: in tables concerning access tokens the `scope` caveat is presented
+    as always *rejected*, which is in fact how it works (nullifies the
+    authorization carried by the token).

+* `service` - limits the [services](#service) that can process the token.
+    If the caveat is present, the service must prove its identity by sending
+    its identity token in the `x-onedata-service-token` header.
+The services
+    must be encoded using the proper [service format](#service-types).
+    If no such caveat is included in a token, it can be used in any service.
+    ```json
+    {
+        "type": "service",
+        "whitelist": [
+            "ozw-onezone",
+            "ozp-onezone",
+            "opw-*",
+            "opp-01c4455bef059353c9dfb35ba93a24f3"
+        ]
+    }
+    ```
+    > NOTE: when adding `service` caveats, keep in mind that if your requests
+    need to be proxied to another Oneprovider, it must also be whitelisted.
+    Proxying happens when the Oneprovider that received your request does not
+    support the concerned space.

+* `consumer` - limits the [consumers](#consumer) that can utilize the token.
+    If the caveat is present, the consumer must prove their identity by sending
+    their identity token in the `x-onedata-consumer-token` header.
+The consumers
+    must be encoded using the proper [consumer format](#consumer-types).
+    If no such caveat is included in a token, it can be used by any bearer.
+    ```json
+    {
+        "type": "consumer",
+        "whitelist": [
+            "usr-d4f5876dbe7f1e7e8a511de6dd31144c",
+            "grp-0921135ee61fe53a3df449365228e9b4",
+            "prv-*"
+        ]
+    }
+    ```

 * `interface` - limits the available interfaces on which the token can be used
     to a certain one - `rest`, `oneclient` or `graphsync`.
 If the `oneclient`